How to Put an End to Makeup Testing on Animals

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

-When people walk into a store, they’re thinking about what they need to buy and how quickly they can get out of there.
+When people walk into a store, their thoughts are on what they need to buy and how quickly they can get out of there.
 That’s to be expected, especially when brands don’t advertise how they make their products in the stores where they’re sold.

-If people do more research into what products they use on a daily basis, they’re able to make informed decisions about what they’re buying.
-The few minutes it’ll take to learn about this process could actually end up saving lives.
+If people do more research into what products they use daily, they can make better decisions on what to buy.
+The few minutes it’ll take to learn about this process could help save lives.

-Animal testing is commonly acknowledged as a way that companies test products before putting them on the market, but the damage done to animals is extensive.
-Read on to learn how exactly you can help put an end to the dangerous and lethal ways that animals are used for product testing so you can ensure you’re promoting cruelty-free companies and using ethically made products.
+Animal testing is commonly acknowledged as a way that companies test products before sale.
+However, the damage done to animals is extensive.
+Read on to learn how you can help to end the dangerous ways that animals are used for product testing.

 Do Your Research

-Animal testing is more than picturing furry animals with lipstick and eyeshadow on.
-The chemicals and other ingredients that are put into products are chosen specifically because they increase production and profit while minimizing overall production costs.
-They may not be harmful for humans to use, but to ensure that, companies put the lives of animals on the line when they are even the intended audience for the product.
+Animal testing conjures up images of furry animals with lipstick and eyeshadow on, but it is much more than that.
+The chemicals and other ingredients in cosmetic products are chosen specifically because they increase profits while minimizing overall production costs.
+To ensure that these chemicals are not harmful to humans, companies put the lives of animals on the line.

-The phrase “animal testing” can make people think of the stereotypical lab setting with rats in cages running around trying to find cheese.
-While the rats shouldn’t be included in the animal testing either, there are many more animals that get thrown into testing.
+The phrase “animal testing” can make people think of the stereotypical lab setting with caged rats trying to find cheese.
+While rats shouldn’t be included in the animal testing either, there are many more animals that get thrown into testing.

 Every year, approximately 100,000 to 200,000 animals die in product testing.
 These animals include rats, rabbits, hamsters, guinea pigs and mice.
-Dogs and monkeys aren’t used to test products like cosmetics, but they are used to test other chemicals like the botulinum toxin.
-None of the animals know what they’re being subjected to and deserve to have a life free of cruelty just like any other living being.
+Dogs and monkeys aren’t used for cosmetics testing, but they are used to test other chemicals like the botulinum toxin.
+These animals are unaware about what they’re being subjected to and deserve to have a life free of cruelty.

 Find the Testing Alternatives

-Companies and major industries know that they can use thousands of historically safe ingredients in their products instead of newer ingredients and harsher chemicals.
-The appeal to companies is that what’s less ethical is typically less expensive, but they should know that people care about what they buy and how it’s created.
+Companies are able to use thousands of historically safe ingredients in their products instead of newer ingredients and harsher chemicals.
+Unfortunately, what’s less ethical is typically less expensive.
+However, they should know that people care about what they buy and how it’s created.

 Look for the Right Brands

-The challenge for consumers who won’t stand for makeup testing on animals is that it narrows down what you can buy in the store.
-You may have to spend time searching for products online and locating what stores they’re sold at it.
+The challenge for anti-cruelty consumers is that it narrows down what you can buy in the store.
+You may have to spend some time to search for products online and locate what stores they’re sold at it.

-It can put a kink in the routine of where you get your products, but it will get you closer to brands that have the same ethical standards as you do.
-Once you find those brands, they will most likely be more expensive than the big name brands at the usual stores who are able to put on mass sales and discounts because of what their products are made of.
+It can disprupt where you get your products, but you will discover brands with the same ethical standards as you.
+Ethical brands will most likely be more expensive than the big name brands at the usual stores.
+This is because regular brands are able to put on mass sales and discounts because of what their products are made of.

-Don’t worry about the cost of switch brands.
-There are cost-effective ways to green your beauty routine without having to sacrifice more money than you’re able to spend.
-You can read labels at your local stores or even make your own makeup so you know what’s going in it and that it’s right for you.
+Don’t worry about the cost of switching brands.
+There are cost-effective ways to green your beauty routine without spending money that you can’t afford.
+Read labels at your local stores or even make your own makeup so you know what’s going in it.

 The smart move to make would be to start small.
 Don’t think you have to throw out everything you own and replace it all in one day.
 Switch out smaller products like makeup removers and household cleaners.
 It’ll be a good step forward as you continue to learn about new brands you’ll love and all the cruelty-free options that are at your disposal.